dsc-courses/dsc209r-2025-fa/projects/project3peer.md

 This is an individual assignment.
 You may not work in groups.

 Your peer reviews are due **Fri 11/14, 11:59pm**.
 The links to the submissions that you are required to evaluate will be emailed to you.
 You must submit peer reviews for 3 Project 3 submissions.
-To submit your review, you must use gradescope.
+To submit your review, you must use Canvas.
 Please carefully respond to each of the questions raised.

 **Some important instructions**:

-1. Copy and paste the submission link sent to you for every peer review in the "Webpage Link" section on Gradescope.
+1. Copy and paste the submission link sent to you for every peer review in the "Webpage Link" section on Canvas.
 2. Please write the 3 comments/sentences per section.
 Use this template for **each** text box:

 ```